zinic/crawl/core.md

 ### Effort

-Certain character actions cost effort in the form of action points.
-During the beginning of a character's turn, the character recieves 1 action point.
-Action points may be saved for future turns to pay for more powerful or complex actions.
+Certain character actions cost effort in the form of energy points.
+During the beginning of a character's turn, the character recieves 1 energy point.
+Energy points may be saved for future turns to pay for more powerful or complex actions.

-Characters may save action points according to their own aspects.
+Characters may save energy points according to their own aspects.

-Characters may have aspects that grant additional action points under certain circumstances.
-Certain equipment and magic may also grant use of additional action points.
+Characters may have aspects that grant additional energy points under certain circumstances.
+Certain equipment and magic may also grant use of additional energy points.

 #### Maximum Effort

-A character may choose to spend health points and convert them into an action points.
+A character may choose to spend health points and convert them into an energy points.
 This loss of health points counts as damage to the character and is treated the same.

-The number of health points a character can convert into action points is limited by the character's action point pool size.
-You may not convert health points into more action points than a character has room in their action point pool.
+The number of health points a character can convert into energy points is limited by the character's energy point pool size.
+You may not convert health points into more energy points than a character has room in their energy point pool.

 #### Using Aspect Skills